Textbox field

 Use a reformat expression to change the order of user input.

-Now, if a users enters “abcd”, the Textbox will automatically reformat the string to include a space.
+In this expression, “1” and “2” represent the two groups inside the two sets of parentheses, and we’ve added a single space between them.
+Now, if a user enters “abcd”, the Textbox will automatically reformat the string to include a space.

 Text is automatically reformatted based on your regular expression.